farrows76/parsley/README.md

   }
 ```

+> Before the item is stored, the API will change all the "truth" and "false" strings to booleans

 ## Find

 Find expects you to pass an **ID** along with the request to find a specific item in the database.